nasa/digital-strategy/README.md

 Questions
 ----

-This report was compiled by members of NASA's Office of the Chief Information Officer.
-The GitHub repository is maintained by [Sean Herron](https://github.com/seanherron) who can be reached at <sean.herron@nasa.gov>
+This report was compiled by members of NASA's Open Government Team, located in the Office of the Chief Information Officer.
+The GitHub repository is maintained by [Sean Herron](https://github.com/seanherron).